-Winemaking: Grapes are hand picked, whole bunch crushed, pressed and allowed to settle overnight.
-The turbid juice is then racked to older French oak casks where it undergoes natural fermentation.
+WINEMAKING: Fruit was sourced from a selection of controlled vineyards from Dixons Creek, Yarra Glen, Tarrawarra and the Upper Yarra Valley.
+Fruit is gently pressed and allowed to settle overnight.
+Turbid juice is then racked to both French oak casks and stainless tanks.
 Lees are stirred in late autumn and a little in winter and then left to rest until the finishing stages.

 Write Your Own Review